dmarkic/dbal/README.md

 ### Condition builder

-Condition builder is used to build condition for `WHERE` and `HAVING`.
+Condition builder is used to build conditions for `WHERE` and `HAVING`.

 Example on how to build complex conditions: